UrbanInstitute/ed-data/master_sheet_graph_edits.md

 	- add to top level  ` "hideTooltip": true `

 - **Figure 3-2**
+  - add "overrideTickCount": true to outermost bracket
 	- add 3 blank data points: `null` at start of each series and `null, null` at end of each series
-	- Add `""` to start of categories list
+	- Add `""` to start of categories list and ` "", "" ` to the end
 	- Add `axis.x.tick.count: 13`

 - **Figure 3-3**
+ - add ` axis.x.tick.multiline: false `
- - add `axis.x.tick.multiline: false`
+ - add ` axis.y.padding.left: 200 `

 - **Figure 3-4**